-If the question of “where to buy Ripple coin” got you to Bittrex, you’re going to need to create an account on the exchange.
+If the question of “where to buy Ripple coins” got you to Bittrex, you’re going to need to create an account on the exchange.

 Bittrex is strictly an exchange so your only option here would be to have BTC or ETH to get your hands on Ripple coins.

 If you decide to trade with them, all you need to do is register and log in with your email.
-Although, if you want to withdraw funds, a verification process is necessary.
-That means you are going to need to submit your identification documents and phone number.
-On the bright side, the verification process is pretty quick.
+Although, if you want to withdraw funds, a verifying process is needed.
+That means you are going to need to submit your papers data and phone number.
+On the bright side, the verifying process is pretty quick.

-One of the pioneers in supporting Ripple, and being that they’re based in San Francisco, Kraken is one of the largest Bitcoin/Altcoin exchanges in the US.
+One of the pioneers in helping Ripple, and being that they’re based in San Francisco, Kraken is one of the largest Bitcoin/Altcoin exchanges in the US.

-The registration process can, unfortunately, take days to be completed because of the spike in the demand for cryptocurrencies.
+The registration process can, badly, take days to be created because of the spike in the demand for crypto.
 Never the less, the process is pretty straightforward.

 Kraken deals mostly with Euro pairs, but others are supported, such as XRP/BTC and XRP/USD.

-Ripple seems to have a stable future, with financial institutions and others predictors deeming it destined for success.
+Ripple seems to have a stable future, with financial institutions and other predictors deeming it fated for success.